christokur/portray/RULES.md

-# pdocs Project Rules
+# portray Project Rules

-These rules apply to the `pdocs` project, a Python-based documentation generator for Python projects.
+These rules apply to the `portray` project, a Python-based documentation generator and static site builder for Python projects.

 ## A. Project Context

-- Python tool for generating project documentation from source code and docstrings
+- Python tool for generating documentation websites from source code, docstrings, and Markdown files
 - Core functionalities:
     - Parsing Python modules and extracting docstrings
     - Rendering documentation in HTML/Markdown formats
-    - Supporting module/package navigation
+    - Integrating Markdown and docstrings into a static documentation site
-    - Customizable templates and themes
+    - Supporting navigation, search, and theming (MkDocs-compatible)
     - CLI and programmatic usage
+    - Zero-config defaults, but fully configurable via `[tool.portray]` in `pyproject.toml`
-    - Integration with CI/CD pipelines
+    - Integration with CI/CD pipelines and GitHub Pages

 ## B. Code Style and Structure